makyo/writing/posts/gender/_posts/2013-06-19-kickstarter-and-censorship.markdown

 *Above The Game* be funded as censorship, but here are the reasons which I disagree.

-1. Censorship the prevention of the flow of information.
+1. Censorship is the prevention of the flow of information.
 The point of the campaign here is to prevent Kickstarter from funding the publishing.
 The flow of information began back on Reddit, and although the author removed the posts, it will continue to flow there as long as there is a sink for that